Guerrilla crosswalk: Los Angeles

 Crosswalk Collective LA, a group active throughout Los Angeles, has painted dozens of crosswalks since early 2022.
-In a statement to NPR, the group stated that "We […] have tried for years to request crosswalks and other safe streets infrastructure the official way.
+In a statement to National Public Radio, the group stated that "We […] have tried for years to request crosswalks and other safe streets infrastructure the official way.
 At every turn, we've been met with delays, excuses, and inaction from our city government, as well as active hostility to safe streets projects from sitting councilmembers."

-The group does not publish a full list of painted crosswalks on its website to prevent them from being removed, and in effort to protect pedestrians.
+The group does not publish a full list of painted crosswalks on its website to prevent them from being removed, and in an effort to protect pedestrians.
 Out of those painted, some crosswalks have been removed, others have been upgraded into formal crosswalks by the City, and others remain in place.

 The group's actions have been met with praise on social media by both local residents and those living elsewhere in the United States.
 The group has published a how-to guide and stencils on their website to facilitate similar efforts elsewhere in the country.

+A guerrilla associated with another group, People's Vision Zero, was arrested while painting a crosswalk in 2025.

 Seattle

-Guerilla crosswalks appeared in Seattle in 2021 and 2022.
+Guerrilla crosswalks appeared in Seattle in 2021 and 2022.
 The Seattle Department of Transportation responded by removing the crosswalks.
 City councilmember Andrew Lewis tweeted in response, "This is infuriating.
 We have the time and money, apparently, to expediently REMOVE a crosswalk, but it takes years to get around to actually painting one.
 No wonder neighbors took it upon themselves to act."

 Baltimore

 In the Baltimore neighborhood of Hampden, a 2011 repaving project endured longer than planned.
 After paving was complete, new crosswalks should have been painted, but the task was left undone with the contractor's justification that the cold weather prevented any street striping.
-This busy intersection was determined unsafe by many of the locals.
-Eventually one resident took it upon himself to paint the crosswalk lines late at the night.
+This busy intersection was determined to be unsafe by many of the locals.
+Eventually, one resident took it upon himself to paint the crosswalk lines late at night.
 The man was thanked by the local city council.

+Similar infrastructure

+Guerrillas installed stop signs at a Seattle intersection in 2025.
+The city's transportation department removed them.